ready4-dev/readyforwhatsnext/content/en/docs/Getting-started/Motivation/_index.md

 - *Contested legitimacy*: the value judgments of the model development team (e.g. what types of question are most important for a model to address, what parts of the workings of the system of interest to represent and in what detail, what outcome variables to include, which stakeholders to consult, etc) may differ from those using or affected by model outputs;

-- *Narrow applicability*: a model might be too simple to adequately explore some problems and too complex to reliably address others and be hard to generalise beyond a very specific decision context (e.g. within a specific jurisdiction);
+- *Narrow applicability*: a model might be too simple to adequately explore some problems and too complex to reliably address others and be hard to transfer beyond a very specific decision context (e.g. within a specific jurisdiction);

 - *Limited interoperability*: different approaches to model implementation, dissemination, ownership and reporting makes it more difficult for multiple models to be efficiently and safely combined;